 8. Kage Racing ST3401 Motorcycle Hitch Hauler

-Here’s the second aluminum design in my list.
+Here’s the second aluminum design on my list.
 I like aluminum constructions mainly for their lightweight, rust resistance and cheaper prices.
-This, however, does not compromise their quality.
+This, however, does not compromise its quality.
 Ideally, we have aluminum and steel constructions in the motorcycle carrier hitch market.